-Common Name Scientific Name Species At Risk Act (Sch 1) Endangered Species Act COSEWIC Provincial (SRank) Habitat Requirements Potential to Occur on Site Eastern small-footed myotis Myotis leibii END S2S3 The species generally roosts on the ground under rocks and in rock crevices.
-It occasionally inhabits buildings.
-Areas near the entrances of caves or abandoned mines may be used for hibernaculum, where the conditions are drafty with low humidity, and may be subfreezing.
-Low Little brown myotis Myotis lucifugus END END END S4 In Ontario, this species range is extensive and covers much of the province.
-It will roost in both natural and man-made structures.
-They require a number of large dead trees, in specific stages of decay and that project above the canopy in relatively open areas.
-May form nursery colonies in the attics of buildings within 1 km of water.
-Caves or abandoned mines may be used for hibernaculum, but high humidity and stable above freezing temperatures are required.
-Moderate Tri-colored bat Perimyotis subflavus END - END S 3?
-The appearance of this species at tree-top levels indicates that they may roost in foliage or in high tree cavities and crevices.
-They are not often found in buildings or in deep woods, seeming to prefer edge habitats near areas of mixed agricultural use.
-Hibernation sites are found deep within caves or mines in areas of relatively warm temperatures.
-These bats have strong roost fidelity to their winter hibernation sites and may choose the exact same spot in a cave or mine from year to year.
-Moderate Northern myotis Myotis septentrionalis END END END S 3 In Ontario, this species range is extensive and covers much of the province.
-It will usually roost in hollows, crevices, and under loose bark of mature trees.
-Roosts may be established in the main trunk or a large branch of either living or dead trees.
-Caves or abandoned mines may be used for hibernaculum, but high humidity and stable above freezing temperatures are required.
-Moderate Blanding's turtle - Great Lakes/St.Lawrence population Emydoidea blandingii THR THR THR S 3 Blanding's turtle will utilize a range of aquatic habitats, but favor those with shallow, standing or slow-moving water, rich nutrient levels, organic substrates and abundant aquatic vegetation.
-They will use rivers, but prefer slow-moving currents and are likely only transients in this type of habitat.
-This species is known to travel great distances over land in the spring in to order reach nesting sites, which can include dry conifer or mixed forests, partially vegetated fields, and roadsides.
-Suitable nesting substrates include organic soils, sands, gravel and cobble.
-They hibernate underwater and infrequently under debris close to water bodies.
-Low Eastern ribbonsnake - (Great Lakes population) Thamnophis sauritius SC SC SC S 3 Eastern ribbonsnake is semi-aquatic, and is rarely found far from shallow ponds, marshes, bogs, streams or swamps bordered by dense vegetation.
+Common Name Scientific Name Species At Risk Act (Sch 1) Endangered Species Act COSEWIC Provincial (SRank) Habitat Requirements5 Eastern small-footed myotis Myotis leibii END S2S3 The species generally roosts on the ground under rocks and in rock crevic It occasionally inhabits buildings.
+Areas near the entrances of caves or abandoned mines may be used for hibernaculum, where the conditions ar drafty with low humidity, and may be subfreezing.
+Little brown myotis Myotis lucifugus END END END S4 In Ontario, this species range is extensive and covers much of the province will roost in both natural and man-made structures.
+They require a number large dead trees, in specific stages of decay and that project above the car in relatively open areas.
+May form nursery colonies in the attics of building within 1 km of water.
+Caves or abandoned mines may be used for hibernaculum, but high humidity and stable above freezing temperatures a required.
+Tri-colored bat Perimyotis subflavus END - END S3?
+The appearance of this species at tree-top levels indicates that they may in foliage or in high tree cavities and crevices.
+They are not often found in buildings or in deep woods, seeming to prefer edge habitats near areas or mixed agricultural use.
+Hibernation sites are found deep within caves or m in areas of relatively warm temperatures.
+These bats have strong roost fic to their winter hibernation sites and may choose the exact same spot in a or mine from year to year.
+Northern myotis Myotis septentrionalis END END END S3 In Ontario, this species range is extensive and covers much of the province will usually roost in hollows, crevices, and under loose bark of mature tree Roosts may be established in the main trunk or a large branch of either liv dead trees.
+Caves or abandoned mines may be used for hibernaculum, be humidity and stable above freezing temperatures are required.
+Blanding's turtle - Great Lakes/St.Lawrence population Emydoidea blandingii THR THR THR S3 Blanding's turtle will utilize a range of aquatic habitats, but favor those with shallow, standing or slow-moving water, rich nutrient levels, organic substand abundant aquatic vegetation.
+They will use rivers, but prefer slow-mocurrents and are likely only transients in this type of habitat.
+This species known to travel great distances over land in the spring in to order reach ne sites, which can include dry conifer or mixed forests, partially vegetated fie and roadsides.
+Suitable nesting substrates include organic soils, sands, g and cobble.
+They hibernate underwater and infrequently under debris clowater bodies.
+Eastern ribbonsnake - (Great Lakes population) Thamnophis sauritius SC SC SC S3 Eastern ribbonsnake is semi-aquatic, and is rarely found far from shallow ponds, marshes, bogs, streams or swamps bordered by dense vegetation.
 They prefer sunny locations and bask in low shrub branches.
 Hibernation occurs in mammal burrows, rock fissures or even ant mounds.
-Low Milksnake Lampropeltis triangulum SC SC SC S 3 Milksnake utilizes a wide range of habitats including prairies, pastures, hayfields, wetlands and various forest types, and is well-known in rural areas where it frequents older buildings.
+Milksnake Lampropeltis triangulum SC SC SC S3 Milksnake utilizes a wide range of habitats including prairies, pastures, hayfields, wetlands and various forest types, and is well-known in rural are where it frequents older buildings.
 Proximity to water and cover enhances habitat suitability.
-Hibernation takes place in mammal burrows, hollow logs, gravel or soil banks, and old foundations.
-Moderate
+Hibernation takes place in mammal burrows, hollow log gravel or soil banks, and old foundations.